-- 1. The vacation book will be passed at least two times for each calendar year, the first pass of which must be completed by November 30 of the preceding year. - 2.
-Vacation dates can be reserved for any period during the calendar year. - 3.
+- 1. The vacation book will be passed at least two times for each calendar year, the first pass of which must be completed by November 30 of the preceding year. - Vacation dates can be reserved for any period during the calendar year. - 3.
 The maximum number of Bargaining Unit employees that can be scheduled for vacation or annual leave at any one period of time must be set in advance by management.
 The formula must ensure that employees are able to use the amount of annual leave time that they earn in a calendar year. - 4.
-The number of days that can be signed for each round that the book is passed will be determined through secondary negotiations or, in the absence of a secondary agreement, shall remain a local issue to be decided upon in local Labor-Management meetings. - 5.
-In the Department of Corrections, after the vacation book has been passed, any remaining slots shall be made available for incidental annual leave use.
+The number of days that can be signed for each round that the book is passed will be determined through secondary negotiations or, in the absence of a secondary agreement, shall remain a local issue to be decided upon in local Labor-Management meetings.

+- 5. In the Department of Corrections, after the vacation book has been passed, any remaining slots shall be made available for incidental annual leave use.
 Incidental annual leave requests shall be filled on a first requested, first granted basis, or in accordance with local written agreements even if allowing that employee off would result in the use of overtime.
 Agreements may be made locally to allow staff reporting to shift above those required by the daily shift requirements to utilize appropriate leave credits as staffing needs permit.
 Employees may be required to report for work to ensure adequate staffing before compensatory time or annual leave is granted for a "surplus" of staff.
-The clear intent is to provide sufficient opportunities for employees to utilize all the annual leave earned during the year.

-6. The local chapter shall be provided with a copy of the vacation book after the passes are completed.
+The clear intent is to provide sufficient opportunities for employees to utilize all the annual leave earned during the year. - 6.
+The local chapter shall be provided with a copy of the vacation book after the passes are completed.

 Employees who transfer to a new facility or shift will be eligible to select a vacation consistent with any local agreement.
 In the absence of a local agreement an employee may select an available 40 hour vacation block (five consecutive work days) from what is available in the vacation book during his/her first pay period on the shift.
 If the vacation book is in the process of being passed when the employee arrives, he/she will come into the selection process according to his/her seniority and at the stage in the process that is currently being offered.
 Incidental vacation days may only be obtained through the locally established, "incidental day" procedure.
 Current practices concerning the calculation and use (and non-use) of a formal "annual leave formula" may continue; however, the subject of annual leave utilization shall be addressed in secondary negotiations at the request of either of the parties.
-It is understood that the parties' Letter of Intent #1 and Letter of Understanding #1 for the Department of Corrections, and the February 1997 Letter of Understanding between MCO and the Department of Community Health reached in conjunction with secondary negotiations continue in effect unless altered through secondary negotiations.